tiaspaces/docker-handson-labs/build-your-first-app.md

 #### 1. Clone the Repository

-Start by cloning the repository to your local machine.
-Open Visual Studio Code and follow these steps:
+Start by cloning the repository to your sandbox.
+Open Tiaspaces and follow these steps:

 ```bash
 git clone <repo-url>